How to Fix App Updates on Google Play Stuck on Pending

 - Open the Play Store on your device.

-- Choose ‘My apps & games.’
-You’ll see all the apps that are currently in the downloading queue.
+- Now, choose Manage apps & device.
+Tap on ‘See details’ and you’ll see all the apps that are currently in the downloading queue.
 If you don’t see any, this is not what’s causing the ‘download pending’ issue.
 If the queue exists, continue to step 4.

-- Tap the ‘x’ button next to an app to cancel the download.
+- Then, tap the X button next to an app to cancel the download.

-- Alternatively, you can tap the ‘Stop’ button to stop them all at once.
+- Alternatively, you can tap the ‘Cancel all’ button to stop them all at once.

 You can then download the app that you want, before returning to update the rest of your apps.